omicscodeathon/denguedrug/README.md

 ### Prediction of Inhibitors and New Compounds

 <p align="justify">
   18 known Dengue Virus inhibitors retrieved from literature were used for initial testing and further validation of the model performance.
 The Logistic Regression model predicted 11 of these inhibitors as active, outperforming the other models as seen in the table below.
 Preprocessing of these compounds was conducted in the same manner as the training data to ensure consistency in descriptor calculation and transformation.
-Pentoxifylline, Prochlorperazine, and Balapiravir were correctly classified by LR, just to cite a few.
-The Logistic Regression model was employed to predict 812 compounds from the ZINC database and 1871 from the EANPDB database.
+Pentoxifylline, Prochlorperazine, and Balapiravir, were correctly classified as active by Logistic Regression, just to cite a few.
+The <a href="output/models/">LR model</a> was employed to predict 812 compounds from the ZINC database and 1871 from the EANPDB database.
 Of the 2683 assessed compounds, <a href="output/ML output">933 compounds</a> were predicted to be active and suitable for further exploration.
 This approach sought to highlight the importance of appropriate descriptor selection and data preprocessing in QSAR modeling towards effectively handling imbalanced data.
 </p>

+**Table 2.** Kwnown Dengue Virus inhibitors prediction results using LR.

 <p align=center>
   <table>